 Use the above to protect against downtime, but also remember to check your business is PCI-DSS compliant (a requirement if payments are being made through your site).
 Use multi-factor authentication to protect admin logins from being hacked and ensure you’re up to date with security protocols – such as using HTTPS and the latest versions of SSL/TLS.

-Free monitoring apps such as Zuppit are simple yet effective when it comes to tracking the state of your site.
 Monitor your website server’s uptime, performance and availability, not just over the Black Friday period but every day.
-Get immediate notifications if downtime occurs to recover as quickly as possible and avoid lost sales.
+Ensure you can get immediate notifications if downtime occurs to allow you chance to recover as quickly as possible and avoid lost sales.

 Bots are visiting your website on a daily basis.
 Mostly, these bots are there for legitimate reasons, such as spider bots crawling your site for search engines like Google or Bing.
 Especially over peak periods like Black Friday, ‘good bots’ are also used to gather data for price comparison sites.